easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

    * [ ] $CFGS/w/WRF/WRF-3.5.1-goolf-1.4.10-dmpar.eb (module: WRF/3.5.1-goolf-1.4.10-dmpar)
   == temporary log file /tmp/easybuild-HqpcAZ/easybuild-uNzmpk.log has been removed.
   == temporary directory /tmp/easybuild-HqpcAZ has been removed.

+.. tip:: Note how the different status symbols denote distinct handling states by EasyBuild:
+  [ ] The build is not available, EasyBuild will deliver it [x] The build is available, EasyBuild will skip building this module [F] The build is available, however EasyBuild has been asked to force a rebuild and will do so